Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   o  DevAddr: a 32-bit non-unique identifier assigned to a device statically or
      dynamically after a Join Procedure (depending on the activation mode).

+  o  Downlink: LoRaWAN term for a message transmitted by the network and
+     received by the device.

+  o  OUI: Organisation Unique Identifier.
+IEEE assigned prefix for EUI.

   o  RCS: Reassembly Check Sequence.
 Used to verify the integrity of the
      fragmentation-reassembly process.

-  o  OUI: Organisation Unique Identifier.
-IEEE assigned prefix for EUI.

   o  SCHC gateway: It corresponds to the LoRaWAN Application Server.
 It manages
      translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).

+  o  Uplink: LoRaWAN term for a message transmitted by the device and received
+     by the network.

 # Static Context Header Compression Overview